nicfv/Me/docs/posts/005-dates.md

 ## Years

-One year (y) is the length of time for Earth to complete one revolution around the Sun.
+One year (Y) is the length of time for Earth to complete one revolution around the Sun.
 It is always exactly 12 months, which contain a variable amount of days.
 One year is about 365 or 366 days.

 ## Weeks